adamsnlamin/credit-risk-classification/README.md

 The purpose of this analysis is to examine whether the Linear Regression Model is suitable for assessing the creditworthiness of borrowers.
 We're going to dig into a bunch of data from a peer-to-peer lending company.
-It's got loads of records—about 77,536—covering things lik
+It's got loads of records—about 77,536 things covering:
 	-Loan_size
 	-Interest_rate
 	-Burrower_income